-^{1.....} Do not place the vacuum control valve in the "attach" position unless the vacuum pads are contacting the load.
+^{1.....} Do not place the valve lever in the "attach" position until the pads are contacting the load.

 ^{2.....} Although a vacuum pad may become distorted during shipping or storage, this condition should correct itself with continued use.

 ^{3.....} If the lifter is used above the maximum Operating Elevation (see "SPECIFICATIONS"), it may not be able to maintain sufficient vacuum for lifting.
 Contact WPG for more information.